Race Information & Rules

 There will be no postponement of the Race.

 Monies from the Race will be given to charity after Race preparation expenses have been paid.
-There will be no refunds.
+There will be no refunds as a result of a cancellation of delay.

 In the event of a short term delay of the start of the Race announcements will be made by megaphones and announcer messages at the start/finish line.

-The decision to delay the Race will be made by the Race Director in collaboration with the Manchester Incident Management Team Unified Command.
+The decision to delay the Race will be made by the Director of Race Day Operations in collaboration with the Manchester Incident Management Team Unified Command.

 - The 4.748-mile holiday run through the town’s central streets will be broadcast live on television by FOX61 from 9:00 am – 11:00 am on Thanksgiving Day with anchors Tim Lammers and Erika Arias alongside race analyst Ian Brooks.
 The road race will also be available for streaming on-demand on the FOX61+ app, available on Roku, Amazon Fire TV and Apple TV.